agentmorris/camera-trap-ml-survey/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/animalfinder.jpg" width="500">

-**Chen G, Han TX, He Z, Kays R, Forrester T. Deep convolutional neural network based species recognition for wild animal monitoring.
+<br/>**Chen G, Han TX, He Z, Kays R, Forrester T. Deep convolutional neural network based species recognition for wild animal monitoring.
 In 2014 IEEE international conference on image processing (ICIP) 2014 Oct 27 (pp. 858-862).
 IEEE.**

 Use a motion-based approach (on sequences) to get a loose ROI, then compare bag-of-words-based and CNN-based approaches to classifying those ROIs.
 CNN is custom (three layers).
 Report accuracies in the neighborhood of 35% on 20 classes.
 Data is publicly available, though not linked in the paper.

-**Yu X, Wang J, Kays R, Jansen PA, Wang T, Huang T. Automated identification of animal species in camera trap images.
+<br/>**Yu X, Wang J, Kays R, Jansen PA, Wang T, Huang T. Automated identification of animal species in camera trap images.
 EURASIP Journal on Image and Video Processing.
 2013 Dec;2013(1):1-0.**

 Maybe the dawn of the field?
 I can&rsquo;t find much before 2013.
 Use SIFT and cLBP features, fed into an SVM.
 Manually cropped ROIs, classified those crops.
 Cross-validation used random splitting.
 82% accuracy on 18 classes.
 Dataset is 7000 crops from a variety of forest ecosystems.